Home Affordable Loan Modifications Begin

 Unfortunately, though, many lenders are beginning to process foreclosures again after several months of a foreclosure moratorium.
 According to the Wall Street Journal today, J.P.
 Morgan Chase, Wells Fargo, Fannie Mae, and Freddie Mac all say they’ve begun processing foreclosure actions again.
 The other major lenders probably won’t be far behind unfortunately.

 I’d expect most of the major servicers to begin processing Home Affordable Loan Modifications before the end of April.
 If you get a foreclosure notice from your servicer in the mean time…contact them immediately.

-If you’d like to be notified when this happens, please sign up for site updates below.bank of america, fannie mae, freddie mac, Home Affordable Modification, jp morgan, loan modification, loss mitigation, workout plan
+If you’d like to be notified when this happens, please sign up for site updates below.Tags: bank of america, fannie mae, freddie mac, Home Affordable Modification, jp morgan, loan modification, loss mitigation, workout plan